addozhang/alfred-safari-toolkit/README.md

 ## Versioning

-The current version is 1.0.0 which covers tupton/alfred-safari-history features.
+The current version is 1.0.2 which covers tupton/alfred-safari-history features.
 In the next version, planning to involve in the Safari tabs searching feature.

+## Platform

+The latest version 1.0.2 has been tested on Mac m1 pro and macOS 12.3.1.

+If it works or not on other platforms, I'm very glad to know your feedback.